MilanCorluka369/Final_Project/README.md

 ## Setup
+- Install JDK
+- Use IntelliJ (Community Edition)

-Dependencies which are used in project are listed in pom.xml file:
+- Dependencies which are used in project are listed in pom.xml file:
 ```
 <dependency>
     <groupId>org.seleniumhq.selenium</groupId>